 Do You Know Enough About Blood Pressure?

 The only way to tell if you have high blood pressure is to have your blood pressure checked.
+We offer free blood pressure screenings at any of our St. Luke's Urgent Care facilities.
 Some estimates reflect that one in four Americans has high blood pressure; however, since there are no symptoms, nearly one-third of these people do not know.

 Blood pressure is commonly associated with narrowing of the arteries, which causes the heart and blood vessels to overwork.
 Blood pressure is recorded as two numbers - the systolic pressure (as the heart beats) over the diastolic pressure (as the heart relaxes between beats).
 The measurement is written with the systolic number on top and the diastolic number on the bottom.

 "Fortunately, we have the ability to lower our blood pressure through lifestyle modifications and medication," said Mary Pfenning, RN, Community Outreach.
 "It is so easy and important to have your blood pressure checked regularly."